keichi/hpcmaspa17-pfanalyzer/src/5_evaluation.md

 described in the previous section \ref{simulation-results} on a physical cluster and measured the execution time of each benchmark.
 In this experiment, linear node selection and block process placement was adopted.
-The average execution time for 10 runs is compared when using \mbox{D-mod-K} routing and dynamic routing.
+The average execution time for 10 runs was compared when using \mbox{D-mod-K} routing and dynamic routing.

 Figure\ \ref{fig:nas-cg-time} shows the comparison for NAS CG benchmark.
 The graph indicates that the use of dynamic routing reduces the execution time of the benchmark for 23%.
 Figure\ \ref{fig:nersc-milc-time} shows the result for NERSC MILC benchmark.
-In this case, the execution time is reduced for 8%.
+In this case, approximately 8% was reduced in execution time.
 These results suggest that the use of dynamic interconnect control reduces traffic load on the bottleneck link and therefore reduces the execution time of applications.

 \begin{figure}[htbp]
     \begin{subfigure}[t]{.47\linewidth}